 Distributed Database Performance, Health, and Optimization with NuoDB Insights

-As the executive in charge of customer success, I have perhaps the most intimate, on-the-ground understanding of how customers use our product and where they struggle.
+As the executive in charge of customer success, we have perhaps the most intimate, on-the-ground understanding of how customers use our product and where they struggle.
 One request we have received time and again has been a better way to access system- and domain-level metrics and data to help optimize the resources and deployment of a NuoDB implementation.

 Why NuoDB Insights?